 We are looking for safe, suitable and most importantly, well-managed houses for students.
 The accommodation must have the correct number of rooms and facilities for the number of students intended for the property, be in a good state of repair and be free from damp.
 We require that you sign and support our landlord’s guidelines which provides recommendations for student-friendly management.

-There will be an inspection of each property - with you - prior to registration on the Plymouth University database of approved accommodation which will cover all safety and management issues.
+There will be an inspection of each property - with you - prior to registration on the University of Plymouth database of approved accommodation which will cover all safety and management issues.
 Please note that property will not be offered until all the safety requirements are in place.

 The Department for Communities and Local Government has produced some information on the new Housing Health and Safety Rating System (HHSRS) as introduced in the Housing Act 2004.
 This can be found on gov.uk.